-Besides setting up your trigger levels to store anystate, no state, or some subset of states, you can also choose whether or not to store branch conditions.
+In addition to setting up your trigger levels to store anystate, no state, or some subset of states, you can also choose whether or not to store branch conditions.
 Branch conditions are always stored by default, and can make tracing the analyzer's path through a complicated trigger easier.
-If you really need the extra memory, however, it is possible to not store the branch conditions.
+If you really need extra memory, however, you don't have to store the branch conditions.